JenStrong/bank-app/README.md

 # Banking App

 ## Overview
-This is a CLI Ruby app that generates a bank account summary table based on the deposits and withdrawls a user makes to their account.
+This is a CLI Ruby app that generates a bank account summary table based on the deposits and withdrawals a user makes to their account.
 This project was used to practice my ability to:
   1. Write code others can easily understand
   2. Build with objects
   3. Test-drive my code